Booking an Appointment-a 3 step process:

-Payment of fees is required on the day of your appointment and will, after the Medicare rebate, involve a gap or out of pocket amount.
+Payment of fees in full is required on the day of your appointment.
 Once paid, staff will lodge a claim for you.
-Fee and out of pocket advice is given on assumption that a valid referral has been provided for your appointment. [about the required medical referral]
+After the Medicare rebate, there will normally be a gap or out of pocket amount.
+Our advice about fees and out of pocket cost is given on the assumption that a valid referral will be on file for your appointment. [see below for information about medical referrals]

 THE FEES FOR MY APPOINTMENT

-An appointment in our rooms is provided on the basis that the associated fee will be paid at its completion.
 Fees vary to reflect the type of appointment.
-Initial appointments fees involve a higher out of pocket cost (gap) than review appointments.
+Initial appointment fees involve a higher out of pocket cost (gap) than review appointments.
 Staff will lodge a Medicare claim for rebates after payment if possible and unless you advise us that you do not want this service.
 These rebates should be paid within about 24 hours normally.

 REFERRALS & ELIGIBILITY FOR REBATES